Jack Rabin: Career

 Rabin held faculty positions at Auburn University Montgomery (1972–1980), Rider University (1983–1987), and The Pennsylvania State University-Harrisburg (1988–2006).
 His academic specialities included public budgeting, public personnel administration, and public administration.

-Rabin was the founding editor of eight academic journals including Public Administration Quarterly, the International Journal of Public Administration, the Journal of Public Budgeting, Accounting and Financial Management, the Journal of Health and Human Services Administration.
+Rabin was the founding editor of eight academic journals, including Public Administration Quarterly, the International Journal of Public Administration, the Journal of Public Budgeting, Accounting and Financial Management, the Journal of Health and Human Services Administration.
 Rabin was the series executive editor of the largest book series in public administration.
-It included 120 books edited by scholars from around the world, and was published by Marcel Dekker, Inc. Almost every major scholar in public administration during the period from 1973-2006 was published one or more times in a publication created by Jack Rabin.
+It included 120 books edited by scholars from around the world, and was published by Marcel Dekker, Inc. Almost every major scholar in public administration during the period from 1973 to 2006 was published one or more times in a publication created by Jack Rabin.

 While living in Alabama, Jack Rabin became interested in developing an oral history of the civil rights movement.
 He, with help from graduate students, befriended the organizers of the Montgomery Improvement Association, the organization responsible for the Montgomery bus boycott.
 He and his assistants conducted extensive interviews with E.D.
 Nixon; Clifford and Virginia Durr; Johnnie Carr and many other friends and associates of Martin Luther King, Jr. involved in the Montgomery bus boycott.
 Moreover, he befriended the officers of the Alabama Department of Public Safety that conducted surveillance of activities including the Selma to Montgomery March.
 These relationships allowed him to accumulate a unique collection of photos, interviews and other documents that he eventually donated to Penn State University.
 PSU organized the material as The Jack Rabin Collection on Alabama Civil Rights and Southern Activists.